Henry McDonald (writer): Novels

 McDonald's first novel, The Swinging Detective, was published in 2017, and his second, Two Souls, was published by Merrion Press in 2019.
 A third novel, called Thy Will Be Done, was forthcoming at the time of his death.

 Personal life and death

-McDonald was a supporter of Northern Irish football club Cliftonville and English Premier League club Everton.
+McDonald was a supporter of Irish League football club Cliftonville and English Premier League club Everton.
 He married Claire Breen in 1996, and they had three children before divorcing.
 He also spent 12 years in a relationship with author June Caldwell, living some of that time in Dublin where he taught journalism and feature writing at the Dublin Business School and the Irish Writers Centre.
 At the time of his death, he was in a relationship with Charlotte Blease.

 In 2018, McDonald was diagnosed with cancer and an unspecified heart condition.
 He died at a hospital in Belfast on 19 February 2023, at the age of 57.